2015 Sidewalk Arts Festival in Savannah

 Chalk the walk

 The paved walkways of Savannah's scenic Forsyth Park spring to life at SCAD’s 34th annual Sidewalk Arts Festival.
-In a tradition nearly as old as the university itself, students, alumni and prospective students create colorful chalk masterpieces and compete for coveted prizes.
+In a tradition nearly as old as the university itself, SCAD students, alumni and high school students create colorful chalk masterpieces and compete for coveted prizes.

 An open-air art gallery

 The sidewalk artists represent SCAD’s many areas of study, producing a diverse spectrum of chalk art inspired by distinct styles, backgrounds, interests, cultures and disciplines.
 See artwork from previous years

 The festival is diverse too — this year, international cultural offerings, music and food vendors make this the perfect event for all ages.

 Pictures come to life